This week's game preview is sponsored by Plum Creek Cabinets Plus of Emery!

 The Seahawks defensive efforts against Baltic were stellar, and among one of the best defensive games played by the Seahawks since the move up to 11-man.

-- BEE gave up only 5 rushing yards in last week's win.
-That is the third fewest all-time.
+- The -16 yards rushing by Baltic is the third fewest in Seahawk 11-man history.
 The current record for least rushing yards allowed is -39 against Wagner in 2019.

 Flandreau